 Constantly Monitor User Behavior

-It is considered one of the most effective methods to prevent privilege escalation attacks as it creates the first line of defence against hackers looking to enter the system.
-Therefore, it is important to ensure each user creates a unique and difficult password to guess.
+It is considered one of the most effective methods to prevent privilege escalation attacks as it creates the first line of defense against hackers looking to enter the system.
+Therefore, ensuring each user creates a unique and difficult password to guess is important.
 Additionally, organizations can implement Single Sign On (SSO) and Multi-Factor Authentication (MFA) mechanisms to boost the effectiveness of a strong password policy.
-In a production environment, tools such as policy enforcers and password auditors can also scan and identify weak passwords.
+Tools such as policy enforcers and password auditors can also scan and identify weak passwords in a production environment.
 Request for better ones.
 Certain enterprise password management tools also help enforce and create strong, secure passwords that comply with security policies.

 Limit file access and block unused ports

 All network ports should stay closed and should only be opened when needed for applications and services.
 Certain services come with configurations that require some ports open for communication through the API.
 It is important only to keep them open when in use and only accessible to applications with the required permissions.
 As a best practice, such services should be identified and blocked.
 In addition to this, all files within a shared system should be read-only by default.
-However, at any given time a user or group needs to edit a file, write access can be enabled.
+However, write access can be enabled at any given time a user or group needs to edit a file.

 Tools to Prevent Privilege Escalation Attacks

-Privilege Escalation Prevention tools cover different aspects of security enforcement in response to different threat vectors.
-In a typical system, prevention of attacks involves a combination of different tools, covering aspects such as:
+Preventing Privilege Escalation is easier when you use tools that cover different aspects of security enforcement in response to different threat vectors.
+In a typical system, the prevention of attacks involves a combination of different tools, covering aspects such as:

-Vulnerability scanners provide information on system weaknesses, risk brought by each weakness, and mitigation recommendations.
+Vulnerability scanners provide information on system weaknesses, risks brought by each weakness, and mitigation recommendations.
 For example, an external vulnerability scan helps identify entry points through which a hacker can access the system.
-These include weaknesses within the system’s peripheral defences, such as firewalls, APIs and open ports.
+These include weaknesses within the system’s peripheral defenses, such as firewalls, APIs, and open ports.
 On the other hand, Internal vulnerability scans help identify threats from within the system, including privilege escalation by an attacker who has infiltrated the system.